tom131313/Entropy_Threshold/README.md

 # Entropy_Threshold
-From ImageJ plug-in filter changed slightly with use with OpenCV
+From ImageJ plug-in filter changed slightly for use with OpenCV.

 For the Lena image the entrpy threshold looked slightly better than Otsu threshold.